|New Free Tools for Faster Input of

 A note about corrections, learning and improvement in accuracy in voice recognition:

-system thought you said.
-When there are errors and you make corrections, the system captures
+thought you said.
+When there are errors and you make corrections, the system captures those corrections to

-with Voice Input feature came into my PC through this automatic update process.
-I did NOT have to
+Voice Input feature came into my PC through this automatic update process.
+I did NOT have to download and

 In case if you see overlapped lines of text or some lines of text become obscured behind a picture on this